-An additional TA delivering emotional Salf-Utillment support in yr1-2, yr3-4 & yr 5-6 actualization: needs chiaving one's full potential, including creative activities Esterm needs: prestige and feeling of accomplishment Psychological A significant proportion of the pupils Relongingness and love needs: intimate relationships, friends receiving therapy will be Safety needs: security, safety needs disadvantaged.
-Physiological needs: food, water, warmth, rest All children in reception access Forest There is evidence that Forest School by trained Forest School School can benefit children and Leader to develop self-regulation as young people in a range of ways well as wellbeing, access to nature & and that the physical and language, scientific/geographic & pedagogical environment may physical development. be particularly beneficial for Additional use of TA for gardening children and young people with club in yr5/6. social and emotional difficulties, many of whom struggle within the classroom environment.
-Forest School for Wellbeing Embedding principles of good practice DfE's Improving School 6 set out in the DfE's Improving School Attendance advice Attendance advice.
+An additional TA delivering emotional support in yr1-2, yr3-4 & yr 5-6 A significant proportion of the pupils receiving therapy will be disadvantaged.
+2024-2025 Employed Behaviour & Wellbeing mentor to work with Self-fulfillment actualizations achieving one's hill potential, including creative octivities Peschological pressile and love needs: internate relationships, friends security, safety Physiological needs: food, water, warmit, rest Solf-fulfillment needs psychological psychological needs psychological needs internate relationships, friends security, safety Physiological needs: food, water, warmit, rest All children in reception access Forest School by trained Forest School Leader to develop self-regulation as well as wellbeing, access to nature & language, scientific/geographic & physical development.
+Additional use of TA for gardening club in yr5/6.
+There is evidence that Forest School can benefit children in a range of ways and that the physical and pedagogical environment may be particularly beneficial for children and young people with social and emotional difficulties, many of whom struggle within the classroom environment.
+Forest School for Wellbeing Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 Our attendance lead develops and implement best practice procedures to continue to improve attendance for all children with additional focus on disadvantaged pupils.
-Access to extra-curricular activities We offer all PP children one 5 & 6 free place on a club per year.
+DfE's Improving School Attendance advice 6 Access to extra-curricular activities We offer all PP children one free place on a club per year.
 We also offer music tuition to identified children.
-Hardship fund Additionally we have supported 5 & 6 families in hardship with uniform, after school club, holiday club when we feel that this is urgent.
-Time is an genta
+5 & 6 Hardship fund Additionally we have supported families in hardship with uniform, after school club, holiday club when we feel that this is urgent.
+5 & 6

-Total budgeted cost: £275,296 + additional money from school budget
+Total budgeted cost: £278,676+ additional money from school budget